 Slocomb Reed: Best Ever listeners, welcome to the Best Real Estate Investing Advice Ever Show.
 I'm Slocomb Reed and I'm here with Max Sharkansky.
 Max is joining us from Miami, Florida.
 He's a partner in Trion Properties which invests in value-add multifamily real estate.
 They have GP’d over 6,000 units thus far.
 Max, can you start us off with a little more about your background and what you're currently focused on?

 Max Sharkansky: Sure.
 I started off at Marcus & Millichap as a broker straight out of college.
 Brokered for five years and then started buying with my childhood best friend.
-We bought through the last cycle then we were fortunate to have good timing, we sold the portfolio in 2008 prior to the crash.
+We bought through the last cycle then we were fortunate to have good timing, we sold the portfolio in 2008 prior to the market crash.
 For the most part, we got out of the crash pretty much unscathed.
 We changed our strategy from value-add multifamily to buying non-performing debt secured by multifamily, as well as multifamily REO in 2009, 2010, 2011, 2012.
 During that period, we did not do a single deal with any private organizations or individuals.
 It was all bank service or lenders to distress at that time.

 Coming out of the downturn, we went back to the value-add business and then we just grew very organically.
 We started growing up in deal size, went from 50 units to 100 units to 150+ units.
 Growing throughout the city of California, then started to hop borders.
 Went from California to Oregon to Colorado and then I moved to Miami to open an office here to cover the South-East.